-- The purpose of this report is to consider whether the City of Kalamunda (City), as management body of Reserve 49560, more commonly known as Lions Lookout, is supportive of a request from the Department of Planning, Lands and Heritage (DPLH) to confirm its support of: - a) a proposed bistro at Lions Lookout; - b) the excision or removal of an area of the Reserve to facilitate the proposed bistro; and - c) the direct lease of the excised portion from the Minister for Lands / DPLH to the Applicant. - 2.
-The DPLH has received a business case from Mr Nicolas Smeets, the owner of the Travelling Snack Restaurant (Applicant), seeking to establish a bistro restaurant on part of Lions Lookout.
-A copy of the business case providing details of the proposed bistro is included in Confidential Attachment 1. - 3.
-It is recommended that Council support the proposed bistro and the excision of a portion of Lions Lookout to facilitate the bistro, subject to conditions, understanding that all constraints identified in this report will need to be addressed in a development application.
+- The purpose of this report is to seek Council decision to a request from the Department of Planning, Lands and Heritage (DPLH) for the City of Kalamunda (City) to provide support for: - a) a proposed bistro at Lions Lookout; - b) the excision or removal of an area of the Reserve to facilitate the proposed bistro; and - c) the direct lease of the excised portion from the Minister for Lands / DPLH to the Applicant.

+- The DPLH has received a business case from Mr Nicolas Smeets, the owner of the Travelling Snack Restaurant (Applicant), seeking to establish a bistro restaurant on part of Lions Lookout.
+A copy of the business case providing details of the proposed bistro is included in Confidential Attachment 1. - It is recommended that Council support the proposed bistro and the excision of a portion of Lions Lookout to facilitate the bistro, subject to conditions, understanding that all constraints identified in this report will need to be addressed in a development application.

 - 4. Lions Lookout is Reserve 49560 which is Crown Land set aside for the purpose of "Recreation" and the City holds a management order over the Reserve, with the power to grant licences for that purpose for up to 10 years with the prior written consent of the Minister for Lands. - 5.
 The Applicant has had discussions with City staff and stakeholders outlining his vision to establish a bistro on part of Lions Lookout. - 6.
 During these discussions, the City has advised the Applicant that he would need to formally submit a development application and that there are a number of planning matters that would need to be addressed and that a business case would be required to enable formal consideration of the proposal. - 7.
-DPLH have requested that the City indicate whether it is supportive of the development of a bistro at Lions Lookout and whether it is supportive of an excision of a portion of the Reserve to facilitate a direct lease between the Applicant and DPLH for the bistro.
+The DPLH have requested that the City indicate whether it is supportive of the development of a bistro at Lions Lookout and whether it is supportive of an excision of a portion of the Reserve to facilitate a direct lease between the Applicant and DPLH for the bistro.